This post first appeared on this blog in 2017.

 Cades Cove 11-Mile, One-Way Loop

-The scenery was absolutely gorgeous and worth the drive even though we didn’t spot not one elk nor bear.
+The scenery was absolutely gorgeous and worth the drive even though we didn’t spot not one elk or bear.
 However, I did stop to check out this crow (or, raven) and interesting-looking, 1800’s historic cemetery.

 After exiting Cades Cove at dusk, we headed back to Pigeon Forge to grab some dinner and relax in our room.